 Instructions

-- While baking, make the frosting.
-Beat together the softened butter, softened cream cheese, vanilla and salt until creamy and combined.
-Reduce speed to low and add icing sugar.
+- While baking the rolls, make the cream cheese frosting.
+Beat together the softened cream cheese, softened butter, vanilla and salt until creamy and combined.
+Reduce speed to low and add powdered sugar.
 Mix until well combined.
+Store in the fridge until ready to use.

 Notes